 Generally, stock cables are manufactured with subpar materials, metals with impurities, poor geometries, and an overabundance of layers to make them look and feel like a fire hose.
 Inconsistency and lack of quality control in stock cables can lead to poor sound quality and a veiled sound vs what the musician intended for you to hear and feel from the music.
 Dragon cables are handcrafted daily by our engineers in Cary, NC to the highest standards and made to order according to your specific connection .

 At Moon Audio, we create a custom cable for you using the highest quality UP-OCC silver or copper conductors that can be manufactured.
 We have one of the largest collections of connection options available and we can create hundreds of combinations depending on your specific gear and needs.

 We use what is called UP-OCC.
-This stands for Ultra Pure Ohno Continuos casting.
-This is a process developed by Dr. Ohno of Japan.
-Conventional methods of extruding copper results in multiple and fractionated crystalline structure.
-Oxygen Free Copper (OFC) has a distinctive effect on your audio quality that some might find lacking.
+This stands for Ultra Pure Ohno Continuous casting and it's a process developed by Dr. Ohno of Japan.
+Conventional methods of extruding copper often result in multiple and fractionated crystalline structures.
+Oxygen-Free Copper (OFC) has a distinctive effect on your audio quality that some might find lacking, as it tends to "sterilize" the audio for most.
 The OCC process uses a heated mold for extruding, whereas other processes involve a cooled mold.
 The cooling process in OCC takes place separately, resulting in larger crystal sizes and increased purity.
 So, from a materials perspective, the OCC process is far superior to OFC.